spree/spree/guides/content/developer/core/preferences.md

 `auto_capture`

-Depending on whether or not Spree is configured to “auto capture” the credit card, either a purchase or an authorize operation will be performed on the card (via the current credit card gateway).
+Depending on whether or not Spree is configured to "auto capture" the credit card, either a purchase or an authorize operation will be performed on the card (via the current credit card gateway).
 Defaults to `false`.

 `cache_static_content`